kinten108101/utop/README.md

+# UTop

 The current OCaml LSP server implementation, `ocamllsp`, does not support the OCaml scripting environment.
 For example, writing any toplevel directives will have `ocamllsp` shout syntax error, and the rest of the file is skipped.

+This is a version of the UTop interpreter that has LSP support.

+---

-This is a system of packages, editor plugins, interpreters,... that enables LSP support for OCaml scripting.
-Most notably, it introduces some fundamental changes to your code:
+This is a system of packages, editor plugins, interpreters,...
+It introduces some fundamental changes to your code:

 - Well-typed directives: instead of writing `#use`, we write `!use`.
 Here, the exclamation mark is an overloaded operator made possible by OCaml's metaprogramming system; the `use` part is shorthand for `Topdirs.use` which is an opened function from an OPAM package this system provides provide.
 - External module signature... auto-included in text: code as data.